-Oculopharyngeal Muscular Dystrophy Rare, autosomal dominant, monogenic disease Estimated prevalence of 15,000 patients in Western countries Characterized by eyelid drooping, swallowing difficulties, proximal limb weakness, death due to aspiration pneumonia and malnutrition BB-301 Product profile/Milestones Designed to treat dysphagia associated with OPMD 'Silence and Replace' represents a unique gene therapy mechanism 'Silence': Inhibits mutant and wildtype PABPN1 gene expression 'Replace': Simultaneously reintroduces normal PABPN1 gene to restore function Clinical trial to begin enrollment over the next 12 months Value / Commercial Opportunity Orphan Drug Designation received in the US and EU Commercial scale manufacturing process has been optimized and reproducibly executed Cumulative commercial opportunity in excess of \$1 billion
+Oculopharyngeal Muscular Dystrophy Rare, autosomal dominant, monogenic disease Estimated prevalence of 15,000 patients in Western countries Characterized by eyelid drooping, swallowing difficulties, proximal limb weakness, death due to aspiration pneumonia and malnutrition BB-301 Product Profile/Milestones Designed to treat dysphagia associated with OPMD Silence and Replace' represents a unique gene therapy mechanism Silence': Inhibits mutant and wildtype PABPN1 gene expression Replace': Simultaneously reintroduces normal PABPN1 gene to restore function Clinical trial to begin enrollment over the next 12 months Value / Commercial Opportunity Orphan Drug Designation received in the US and EU Commercial scale manufacturing process has been optimized and reproducibly executed Cumulative commercial opportunity in excess of \$1 billion

 BB-301 is a first-in-class genetic medicine employing the "silence and replace" approach for the treatment of OPMD.
-OPMD is an insidious, autosomal- dominant, late-onset, degenerative muscle disorder that typically presents in patients at 40-to-50 years of age.
+OPMD is an insidious, autosomal-dominant, late-onset, degenerative muscle disorder that typically presents in patients at 40-to-50 years of age.
 The disease is characterized by progressive swallowing difficulties (dysphagia) and eyelid drooping (ptosis).
 OPMD is caused by a specific mutation in the poly(A)-binding protein nuclear 1 gene (PABPN1).

 OPMD is a rare disease, however, patients have been diagnosed with OPMD in at least 33 countries.
-Patient populations suffering from OPMD are well-identified and significant geographical clustering has been noted for patients with this disorder, both of which could simplify clinical development and global commercialization efforts for BB-301.
+Patient populations suffering from OPMD are well-identified, and significant geographical clustering has been noted for patients with this disorder.
+Each of these attributes could facilitate efficient clinical development and global commercialization of BB-301.

 PABPN1 is a ubiquitous factor that promotes the interaction between the poly(A) polymerase and CPSF (cleavage and polyadenylation specificity factor) and, thus, controls the length of mRNA poly(A) tails, mRNA export from the nucleus, and alternative poly(A) site usage.
 The characteristic genetic mutation underlying OPMD results in trinucleotide repeat expansion(s) within exon 1 of PABPN1 and results in an expanded poly-alanine tract at the N-terminal end of PABPN1.
-The mutation generates a protein with anN-terminal expanded poly-alanine tract of up to 18 contiguous alanine residues, and the mutant protein is prone to the formation of intranuclear aggregates designated as "intranuclear inclusions" (INIs).
-The INIs that sequester wildtype PABPN1 could also contribute to the "loss of function" phenotype associated with OPMD.
+The mutation generates a protein with an N-terminal expanded poly-alanine tract of up to 18 contiguous alanine residues, and the mutant protein is prone to the formation of intranuclear aggregates designated as intranuclear inclusions (INIs).
+The INIs that sequester wildtype PABPN1 may contribute to the "loss of function" phenotype associated with OPMD.

 No therapeutic agents are approved for the treatment of OPMD.
-Additionally, there are no surgical interventions available with the capacity to alter the long-term deterioration of swallowing function which comprises the key element of the natural history of OPMD.
+Additionally, there are no surgical interventions available to OPMD patients that modify the natural history of the disease, which is principally comprised of chronic deterioration of swallowing function.
 BB-301 has received Orphan Drug Designation in the United States and the European Union and, upon achievement of regulatory approval for BB-301 in these respective jurisdictions, the Orphan Drug Designations would provide commercial exclusivity independent of intellectual property protection.
 While OPMD is a rare medical disorder, we believe the commercial opportunity for a safe and efficacious therapeutic agent in this clinical indication exceeds \$1 billion over the course of the commercial life of the product.

 Benitec has previously outlined the core CTA-enabling and IND-enabling studies required by global regulatory agencies to support the initiation of BB-301 clinical trials in OPMD patients, and these studies include aBB-301 Pilot Dosing Study (the "Pilot Dosing Study") in large animals and a classical 12-week GLP Toxicology and Biodistribution Study for BB-301.
-BB-301 is directly injected into the pharyngeal muscles known to underlie the morbidity and mortality which characterizes the natural history of OPMD.
+In these large animal studies, BB-301 is directly injected into the pharyngeal muscles known to underlie the morbidity and mortality which characterizes the natural history of OPMD in human subjects.